fin-cli/handbook/contributions/pull-requests.md

 5. Respond to [code review feedback](https://make.wordpress.org/cli/handbook/code-review/) in a timely manner, recognizing development is a collaborative process.
 6. Once your pull request has passed code review, it will be merged into the default branch and be in the pipeline for the next release.

-New to WP-CLI commands?
+New to FIN-CLI commands?
 You may want to [start with the commands cookbook](https://make.wordpress.org/cli/handbook/commands-cookbook/) to learn more about how commands work.

 There are three classes of repos you might want to edit:

-* [wp-cli/wp-cli](https://github.com/wp-cli/wp-cli/) is the framework implementation.
+* [fin-cli/fin-cli](https://github.com/fin-cli/fin-cli/) is the framework implementation.
-* [wp-cli/scaffold-command](https://github.com/wp-cli/scaffold-command/) is an example of a command implementation.
+* [fin-cli/scaffold-command](https://github.com/fin-cli/scaffold-command/) is an example of a command implementation.
 There are many others.
-* [wp-cli/handbook](https://github.com/wp-cli/handbook/) contains documentation rendered in the handbook.
+* [fin-cli/handbook](https://github.com/fin-cli/handbook/) contains documentation rendered in the handbook.

 ## Expectations